marcelo-torres/green-ompcluster-docker/README.md

 ## Repository

-The repository is organized as follows:
+This repository is organized as follows:

 **experiment:** _Scripts and files to support the experiment execution._